KittyGiraudel/site/_posts/2014-06-22-bitwise-operators-in-sass.md

 ## Final thoughts

-That's it folks, SassyBitwise.
+That’s it folks, SassyBitwise.
 No point, much fun.
 As always.

 _Note: a huge thanks to [Valérian Galliat](https://twitter.com/valeriangalliat) for helping me out with this._